KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 **Agent Prompt:**
 ```
-Create scripts/validate_setup.py that:
-1. Checks all prerequisites programmatically
-2. Validates .env file has all required variables
-3. Tests AWS credentials (aws sts get-caller-identity)
-4. Tests Bedrock model access (list-foundation-models)
-5. Tests Pinecone API key (if provided)
-6. Tests Tavily API key (if provided)
-7. Provides clear error messages
-8. Returns exit code 0 if all checks pass, 1 if any fail
+Create file scripts/validate_setup.py in accordance with project plan and how to guide using best coding practices and latest best practices/sota way of doing it that is stable, do as much research as is necessary.
 The script should:
+1. Check all prerequisites programmatically
+2. Validate .env file has all required variables
+3. Test AWS credentials (aws sts get-caller-identity)
+4. Test Bedrock model access (list-foundation-models)
+5. Test Pinecone API key (if provided)
+6. Test Tavily API key (if provided)
+7. Provide clear error messages
+8. Return exit code 0 if all checks pass, 1 if any fail
-- Use Python 3.11+
+9. Use Python 3.11+
-- Load .env file
+10. Load .env file
-- Use boto3 for AWS checks
+11. Use boto3 for AWS checks
-- Use requests for API checks
+12. Use requests for API checks
-- Print colored output (green for pass, red for fail)
+13. Print colored output (green for pass, red for fail)

-- Be comprehensive but fast
+Review the new file for errors, inconsistencies, version issues, latest documentation.
 ```

 **Verification Command:**